eecs485staff/primer-spec/docs/CONTRIBUTING.md

 4. [Bootstrap your local environment.](#bootstrap-your-local-environment)
 5. Make some changes and create commits.
 6. Push your branch to GitHub. (`git push -u origin feature/my-feature`)
 7. Open a pull request from your branch to the EECS 485 repository's `develop` branch.
-(For example, https://github.com/eecs485staff/primer-spec/compare/eecs485staff:develop...pages-themes:master)
 8. Wait for a project member to review your changes and determine its [semver label](#bumping-the-version-in-pull-requests).

 ### Bootstrap your local environment

-1. Ensure that you have a version of Ruby later than 2.1.0.
+1. Ensure that you have a version of Ruby later than 2.4.0.
 If you're on a Mac, you may need to run `brew install ruby` first.

 2. Run `script/bootstrap`.